zturtleman/angel-communication/README.md

 On GNU/Linux if you have cmake installed you can run `mkdir build && cd build && cmake .. && make`.

+On GNU/Linux you can cross-compile for Windows using `mkdir build-mingw && cd build-mingw && cmake .. -DCMAKE_TOOLCHAIN_FILE=../toolchain-cross-mingw32-linux.cmake && make`.

 ## goals

 The primary goal is to create interactive characters.
 For now it's limited to text communication but may expand to include visual repersentations in the future.